 In his words, Bracken Hanuse Corlett states the following about his Foreshore Audio response, "My piece as you probably noticed was a bit of a meandering stream.
 Things that were on my mind.
 The feeling of being submerged.
 Finding comfort in what might be interpreted as drowning.
 There is some interplay between hopelessness and looking forward.
 The Upcoming Colten Boushie decision was and is heavy in my mind.
 I was thinking about practice with trauma at or near its core.
 How much of that trauma to show or keep.
 Thinking back to my talk and how exposed I felt.
 Thinking about keeping my work in continuum with those who fought to keep our art and ceremony alive before and after the potlatch ban.
 Knowing that I work in a form that can be driven by commodification and finding my place of survival outside of that.
 The feeling of wanting to recoil, retreat, and pullbacks."

-Talking Trees: Language of Trees, 1h25min
+Talking Trees: Trees, Art and Social Change, 1h25min